MNO: Multiscale Neural Operator for 3D Computational Fluid Dynamics: Experiments

 \textbf{Ahmed body} (100k/sample): A vehicle wind tunnel dataset with a bluff-body structure.
 Inputs consist of the vehicle surface point cloud and auxiliary conditions such as freestream velocity and Reynolds number.
 The output is the pressure field on the vehicle surface. \textbf{Parachute dynamics} (15k/sample): A time-dependent dataset capturing the inflation of parachutes under pressure loads.
-Inputs include the initial point cloud positions and markers for the umbrella surface and ropes, while outputs are displacement fields at four time steps. \textbf{ShapeNet Car} (30k/sample): A car wind tunnel dataset.
+Inputs include the initial point cloud positions and markers for the umbrella surface and ropes, while outputs are displacement fields at four time steps. {\textbf{MHD} (260k/sample): A 3D magnetohydrodynamic turbulence dataset.
+The input comprises observed density, velocity, and magnetic fields from four consecutive time steps, with the goal of predicting all fields at the next time step.} \textbf{ShapeNet Car} (30k/sample): A car wind tunnel dataset.
 Inputs include point positions, signed distance values, and surface normals.
 Outputs are the velocity field in the air region and the pressure field on the car surface. \textbf{DrivAerNet++} (300k/sample): A large-scale automotive wind tunnel dataset.
 Inputs consist of point positions and surface normals, and the output is the pressure field on the car surface.
-For detailed configurations, please refer to Appendix \ref{Benchmark-Details}.
+For detailed configurations, please refer to Appendix~\ref{Benchmark-Details}.